-We can use the Template Method Pattern to help us write logic that does not know about Sitecore that we completely control and mock and then create implementations that can talk to Sitecore.
-In our abstract class you only use POCO classes to build up our functionality using TDD so you can mock to your heart’s content, and then all our implementation does is map Sitecore items to those POCOs.
+We can use the Template Method Pattern to help us write logic that does not know about Sitecore.
+We completely control and mock these classes and then create implementations that can talk to Sitecore.
+In our abstract class you only use POCO classes to build up our functionality using TDD, mocking to your heart’s content, and then all our implementation does is map Sitecore items to those POCOs.

-On the other Side of the fence is displaying values from items on pages, I am inclined to access these directly using controls like field renderers etc and only use the above method when actually creating business logic that uses these values as input.
+On the other Side of the fence is displaying values from items on pages, I am inclined to access these directly using controls like field renderers etc. and only use the above method when creating business logic that uses these values as input.

-To complete the equation you will need a nice suite of Integration Tests along with your Unit Tests, a good thing in my opinion.
+To complete the equation, you will need an excellent suite of Integration Tests along with your Unit Tests, a good thing in my opinion.